restudweb/rs/index.md

 ---
-title: Home
+title: ReStud
 isHome: true
 layout: index
 ---

-# Real, beautiful plants right to your door
+# Have a safe ride